 During the project several APIs for energy and weather data were investigated practically, including Metry, E.ON, OpenWeather, SMHI and Trafikverket.
 Abiro also had access to the API provided by Sensative’s Yggio platform.

-To experiment with energy, weather data as well as different machine learning methods and models, an experimental site was set up at AIRE – AI for Real Estate.
+To experiment with energy, weather data as well as different machine learning methods and models, an experimental site was set up at AI for Real Estate (AIRE).
 It was developed in PHP before realizing Python (or R) was the way to go for machine learning overall.

 Several spin-off projects are considered for the future based on the outcomes.
 Offerings available so far are Abiro Meters and Abiro Energy Prophet, both using the same energy data.
-Abiro Stargazer is a concrete use of weather data.
+Abiro Weather and Abiro Stargazer are concrete uses of weather data.